-From 37 weeks of pregnancy, you can start collecting your colostrum 1-2 times a day, gradually increasing to 3-4 times per day.
+From 36-37 weeks of pregnancy, you can start collecting your colostrum 1-2 times a day building up to 5 times per day.
+This should be by hand expressing only for around 5 minutes each time.
+Breast pumps should not be used antenatally.